-When you analyze spectral lines you are creating a spectrum.
-It is the division of the radiation's component wavelengths.
+When you analyze spectral lines, you are studying a spectrum of light.
+It is the division of the radiation’s component wavelengths.
+This means the light has been divided up.
+Every object gives off multiple forms of radiation.
+These will be at different wavelengths.
 The reason we want to analyze spectra is that it will give us a lot of information about the object that originally emitted the radiation.

 Emission Line Spectra

 Emission lines are what we see when we split the radiation into parts.
 Keep in mind when you do this, only the more prominent parts of the spectrum will show up.
-This is what characterizes each object, these different emission lines for every object.
-When we repeat this process we get the same type of emission lines each time.
-If we analyze light from another source then the lines would be totally different.
+This characterizes each object, these distinct emission lines for every object.
+When we repeat this process, we get the same type of emission lines each time.
+If we analyze light from another source, then the lines would be totally different.

 A German physicist named Gustav Kirchhoff noticed there were similarities between types of spectra.
 He had a few famous laws.

-In the last couple hundred years the field of spectroscopy has developed quickly and so scientists had several ideas on how to read starlight.
+The last couple hundred years the field of spectroscopy has developed quickly and so scientists had several ideas on how to read starlight.
 One of the most important things that was learned was that the lines on a spectrum corresponded to individual elements.
-So developing a spectrum for an object meant that we could discern its composition.
+So developing a spectrum for an object meant we could discern its composition.

 Atoms and Radiation

-Every element has its own signature on its spectrum.
-They can be very simple and easy to organize or can be plain bewildering.
+Every element has its own signature on the spectrum.

 Carbon And Later Elements